Troubleshooting & FAQ

 - Whether

-HBI_API_URLpoints to the correct instance - Whether the current identity really has access to the app, dataset, or connection
+HBI_HOSTor the saved local default host points to the correct target - Whether the current identity really has access to the app, dataset, or connection

 - Whether the agent runtime inherited the same environment variables as your shell